Update: July 10, 2023

 CDRH Export Certificate Validation (CECV)

-The CECV database, which is updated once a week, can be used to verify export certificates issued by CDRH.
+The CECV database, which is updated once a week, can be used to verify the authenticity of export certificates issued by CDRH.
 The results displayed include the facility establishment name, certificate type, expiration date, certificate number, and the number of pages per certificate.

 - Guidance for Industry: Exports Under the FDA Export Reform and Enhancement Act of 1996